Rule-based Logic

 -

-If necessary, external API calls or database queries are performed to supplement additional information.
+If necessary, external API calls or database queries are made to supplement additional information.

 -

-Calculations and decision processes are based on the parameters (e.g., branching for deviating inputs).
+Calculations and decision processes are carried out based on the parameters (e.g. Branching in case of varying inputs).

 -